Frequently Asked Questions

-We typically breed our goats the last week of October through November.
-Goat gestation is about 145-150 days (or about 5 months), so that means our goats usually give birth in late March or April.
+We typically breed our goats the last week of October through December.
+Goat gestation is about 145-150 days (or about 5 months), so that means our goats usually give birth in late March through May.
 We time it this way because we don’t want it to be too cold or too hot when our babies are born.

 Do you dam-raise or bottle-feed your kids?

 We have done both in the past with good success, but we have settled on bottle-feeding our kids most of the time.
-We keep newborn kids with their dam for 3 days after birth so that they can get colostrum directly from their mother.
-After 3 days, we separate the kids and put them in a pen with other kids of similar age.
+We keep newborn kids with their dam for about 2 days after birth so that they can get colostrum directly from their mother.
+After that, we separate the kids and put them in a pen with other kids of similar age.

 Do you sell bottle-baby kids?

 No. Typically, we do not allow kids to leave our farm until they are 10-12 weeks old and either completely weaned or down to 1 bottle a day.
 We want to be sure all our goats have a good, healthy start before they go to a new home.

 On a limited, case-by-case basis we may consider selling a started bottle baby (at least 2 weeks old) to an experienced home only.